top of page

 Life takes a new turn for Helen in 1923 when Alfred Knopf of the American powerhouse publishing company bearing his name engages her to translate Thomas Mann’s novels into English.
 “It was like being asked to bring Shakespeare to readers who did not yet know him.
 An overwhelming honor.
 An enormous task.
 And irresistible,” Helen thinks in the novel.
 Her assignment: start by translating Buddenbrooks.

-In a quiet act of defiance, she also resurrects her maiden name.
+In a quiet act of defiance, she resurrects her maiden name.
 Helen Tracy Lowe becomes H.T.
 Lowe-Porter.
 (Hence the name Mrs. Lowe-Porter.)
 By taking back her maiden name, Helen is asserting a measure of independence from Elias.
 By using her initials, she is refusing to allow the world to minimize her.

 Upon opening the copy of Mann’s Magic Mountain that sits on my bookshelf, excitement stirred in me.
 There she was: H.T.
 Lowe-Porter.
 Her translator’s note at the beginning of the book reveals Helen’s modesty.
 In a single sentence, she described her translation as, “...the version in all humility here offered to English readers, inadequate though it may be...”